JakeWharton/jakewharton.com/_posts/2024-03-13-kotlins-jdk-release-compatibility-flag.md

 > warning: [options] bootstrap class path not set in conjunction with -source 8

 Starting with Java 9, `javac` has a new flag, `--release`, which sets the `-source`, `-target`, and `-bootclasspath` flags automatically to the same version (and doesn't require having the old JDK available).
-If we switch that Java sample to use `--release` [it now fails to compile](https://java.godbolt.org/z/bP6baz9GT)!
+If we switch the Java sample to use `--release` [it now fails to compile](https://java.godbolt.org/z/bP6baz9GT)!

 Kotlin 1.7 brought a new flag to `kotlinc` (Kotlin's JVM compiler) which acts just like `javac`'s `--release`: `-Xjdk-version`.
 As far as I can tell, this has flown massively under the radar but is an essential piece to the cross-compilation toolkit.